🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 3. Scalability

-Cloud Marketplaces help scale faster by:
+Cloud marketplaces help you scale faster by:

 • Opting for any pricing model - pay-as-you-go, subscription-based, one-time purchase, or even custom pricing.